 What happens if you buy supports that aren't in your plan?

-You must spend your funding to buy the supports set out in your plan.
-We’ll explain the types of supports included in your plan, so you know how to use your NDIS funding.
+The funding in your plan must be spent on the supports described in each support budget in your plan.
+We’ll explain the types of supports included in each budget in your plan, so you know how to use your NDIS funding.

-If we think there’s a problem with how you’re using your plan, we may need to investigate it.
-For example, we may check what supports you bought with your funding, or ask for evidence such as a receipt.
+If we think there’s a problem with how your plan is being used, we may need to investigate it.
+For example, we may check what supports have been bought with your funding or ask for evidence such as a receipt.

-If you spend your funding on supports that aren’t set out in your plan, you’ll owe us a debt.
-This means you’ll need to repay the amount of money you spent on supports that weren’t in your plan.
-If this happens, we’ll contact you to work out how you can repay the money.
+If you spend funding on supports that aren’t set out in your plan, you’ll owe us a debt.
+This means we’ll need to be repaid the amount of money spent on supports that weren’t in your plan.

 Remember, NDIS funding is for disability-related supports only.
 It’s not intended to be a source of general income, or to be used for day-to-day living costs like rent.